jasonbot/weblog/content/weblog/llms.md

 # LLM Tools as Developer Aids

-This is something that I see regularly on my radar as a software engineer. _I USE LLM CODE ASSISTANCE_, but _I do not think it is worth the trouble at least 75% of the time_.
+This is something that I see regularly on my radar as a software engineer. _I use llm code assistance_, but _I do not think it is worth the trouble at least 75% of the time_.

 ## An LLM Assistant Is Trained On Already Written Code

 Languages and frameworks that exist today can be handled no problem, but if we limit ourselves to what models are trained on, we can't adopt new languages, frameworks, libraries.
 An LLM-guided software engineering world is a world where software engineering is frozen in time.

+I've already seen open-source projects which provide RAG-like pipelines trained on their documentation since they are not old enough to be embedded in models' training sets.
+This seems like a regression.
+Open source developers will be expected to write and maintain code, then write and maintain documentation, then write and maintain toolchains to enable other developers to supervise coding assistants clumsily attempting to write code.
+Burnout is high enough for open source projects.
+This will, in my estimation, make open source even less attractive of a pastime as the sheer amount of time and effort and toil will bias toward fully commercial solutions.

 ## Writing Code Is Probably The Easiest Part Of Coding